 iClicker questions will be asked during lecture.
-The proportion of questions you answer (starting the 3rd week of classes) will determine the fraction of the available participation grade (4%) that you earn, as shown in the table on the right.
+The proportion of questions you answer (starting the 3rd week of classes) will determine the fraction of the available participation grade (5%) that you earn, as shown in the table on the right.
 There will be around 3 clicker questions per class.
 However, some classes will have more or fewer questions.
 Clicker participation only requires that you try; you do not have to get the questions correct to earn this part of your course grade.
 Notice that you can miss up to 25% of the clicker questions for any reason without affecting your grade.
 Due to this flexibility, there is no accommodation for missed clicker participation for any reason (e.g., legitimately missed lectures, technical problems, incorrectly registered iClicker/iClicker Cloud).

+9/ Overtions Class

-% Questions answered Class Participation Mark (/4%)
+% Questions answered Participation

+answered Mark (/4%)

 0% 0%

 0 ≤ % answered < 25 1%

 25 ≤ % answered < 50 2%

 50 ≤ % answered < 75 3%

 75 ≤ % answered ≤ 100 4%